Greg Jones (baseball, born 1998)

-Gregory Jones Jr. (born March 7, 1998) is an American professional baseball shortstop in the Tampa Bay Rays organization.
+Gregory Jones Jr. (born March 7, 1998) is an American professional baseball outfielder and shortstop who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Chicago White Sox.

 Early life

 Jones was born in Cary, North Carolina.
 He is the son of Tammy and Greg Jones.

 Jones attended Cary High School in Cary, North Carolina.

-Career

 Amateur career

 As a senior at Cary High School, he batted .429 with 18 stolen bases.
 He was ranked sixth in North Carolina and 133rd nationally by Perfect Game.
 He was selected by the Baltimore Orioles in the 17th round of the 2017 Major League Baseball draft, but did not sign.
 He instead chose to attend the University of North Carolina Wilmington where he played college baseball.

-In 2018, as a freshman at UNC Wilmington, Jones played and started sixty games, batting .278 with four home runs 21 RBIs, and 16 stolen bases.
+In 2018, as a freshman with the UNC Wilmington Seahawks, Jones played and started sixty games, batting .278 with four home runs, 21 runs batted in (RBIs), and 16 stolen bases.
 He played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League after the season, hitting .242 in 132 at-bats.
 In 2019, his sophomore year, he hit .341 with five home runs, 36 RBIs, and 42 stolen bases in 63 games, and was named the Colonial Athletic Association Player of the Year.